ivoleitao/shadertoy/packages/shadertoy/README.md

     print('Error: ${result.error.message}')
 }
 ```
-In alternative instantiate a `ShadertoyExtendedClient` implementation, for example the one provided by the package [shadertoy_client](https://pub.dev/packages/shadertoy_client), to access the site API:
+In alternati instantiate a `ShadertoyExtendedClient` implementation, for example the one provided by the package [shadertoy_client](https://pub.dev/packages/shadertoy_client), to access the site API:

 ```dart
 final client = newShadertoySiteClient();